BuildGK/tor-checker/README.md

 - Now go to your `/var/www/html/` directory, and run the following:
   - `sh tor-checker.sh`

-- Then in your web browser, navigate to <your-website>/tor_checker.php
+- And you are good to go!